VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Properties.md

 ## Versatile

 This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee Attack.

+## Vigorous [New]

+Instead of using your Dexterity modifier for the damage roll of this weapon, you use your Strength modifier.